-- Money Order 3 years after issuance. - Any stock or other equity interest in a business association or financial organization, including security entitlements 3 years after the most recent unclaimed dividend, stock split, or other distribution. - The principal and interest on corporate bonds 3 years after the maturity and after the last interest payment date. - Demand, savings, or time deposit and any interest or dividends accrued by the accounts 3 years after maturity. - Credits owed to a retail customer 3 years after the obligation accrued. - Life or endowment insurance policy or an annuity that has matured or terminated 3 years after the obligation to pay arose. - Check, or similar instrument, to include cashier's and certified checks 3 years after the check or instrument was payable. - Dividend, profit, distribution, interest, redemption, payment on principal or other sum held or owed by a business to shareholders, bondholders, or other security holders who have not claimed it 3 years after the date prescribed for payment or delivery. - All other property not otherwise specified 3 years after the owner's rights to demand the property or after the obligation to pay or distribute the property arises, whichever occurs first. - Tangible property held in safe deposit box 3 years after expiration of safe deposit box lease or rental period. - Monies deposited into the Arizona State Retirement System (ASRS) trust fund established by A.R.S. § 38-712 and the Long-Term Disability (LTD) trust fund established by A.R.S. § 38-797.02 Monies in both the ASRS and LTD trust funds are presumed abandoned if the apparent owner has not communicated in writing with ASRS and has not otherwise indicated an interest in the monies for the 3 year period following the required beginning date of distributions.
+- Money Order 3 years after issuance. - Any stock or other equity interest in a business association or financial organization, including security entitlements 3 years after the most recent unclaimed dividend, stock split, or other distribution. - The principal and interest on corporate bonds 3 years after the maturity and after the last interest payment date. - Demand, savings, or time deposit and any interest or dividends accrued by the accounts 3 years after maturity. - Credits owed to a retail customer 3 years after the obligation accrued. - Life or endowment insurance policy or an annuity that has matured or terminated 3 years after the obligation to pay arose. - Check, or similar instrument, to include cashier's and certified checks 3 years after the check or instrument was payable. - Dividend, profit, distribution, interest, redemption, payment on principal or other sum held or owed by a business to shareholders, bondholders, or other security holders who have not claimed it 3 years after the date prescribed for payment or delivery. - All other property not otherwise specified 3 years after the owner's rights to demand the property or after the obligation to pay or distribute the property arises, whichever occurs first. - Tangible property held in safe deposit box 3 years after expiration of safe deposit box lease or rental period. - Monies deposited into the Arizona State Retirement System (ASRS) Trust Fund established by A.R.S. § 38-712 and the Long-Term Disability (LTD) Trust Fund established by A.R.S. § 38-797.02 Monies in both the ASRS and LTD Trust Funds are presumed abandoned if the apparent owner has not communicated in writing with ASRS and has not otherwise indicated an interest in the monies for the 3-year period following the required beginning date of distributions. - Certificates of Deposit and resultant interest 3 years after maturity.